depuits/pi-mqtt-led/README.md

 #### Wiring
 For an RGB LED strip using N-MOSFETs for control, you'll want to wire it similar to this:
+**The resistors should be connected to the gate of the mosfet and not the drain which is displayed in the image**
 ![RGB Wiring](pi_rgb_led_bb.png)

 ## Differences from ESP8266 module